-Matisyahu has been on repeat this weekend at our house 🙂 and I finally got to visit Crown Heights, the Hasidic community he is from, a few weeks ago while in NYC.
+Matisyahu has been on repeat this weekend at our house 🙂 and I finally got to visit Crown Heights, the Hasidic community he was from, a few weeks ago while in NYC.
 Also, he is one of the FEW musicians I’ve seen live.
 This past year he played at the House of Blues, Orlando!

 Introduction to the Hasidic Movement & Matisyahu